albertogasparin/react-adone/README.md

 ## Philosophy

 Adone is heavily inspired by Redux, the main difference is the lack of reducers.
-Store name, actions, default state and selectors are combined in a single entity called Basket.
-Instead of React Provider and Consumer, we have `Container` and `Subscriber` that define the store and make it's state (or part of it) and the actions available via render-prop API.
+Instead of React Provider and Consumer, we have `Container` and `Subscriber`, connected to the same instance of a Store (defined as actions and initial state) and make it's state (or part of it) and the actions bound to the instance available via render-prop API.

-Each `Subscriber` is responsible to get the instantiated store (creating a new one with `initialState` if necessary).
+Each `Subscriber` is responsible to get the instantiated Store (creating a new one with `initialState` if necessary).
 That makes sharing state across you project extremely easy.

 Similar to Redux thunk, actions receive a set of arguments to get and mutate the state.
 The default `setState` implementation is similar to React `setState`, called with an object that will be shallow merged with the current state.
 But you are free to replace that with something different, even like `immer` for instance.